10-3-pursuit/project-startup-challenge-fullstack/README.md

 - At least 5 User Stories
 - 2 User Personas showcasing users with similar but different needs

-Post your Github repo address on your team channel in Slack.
+Post these deliverables in your team Slack channel:

+1. Your front and backend Github repos

-1. Go over and notate your group norms and `Post your Group Norms Doc Link` in the team Slack channel.
+1. Your Group Norms Doc Link

-1. You will create wireframes for each view of the application.
-Try to include responsive wireframes as well.

 1. You will set up a trello board (or another tracking systemd) where you invite your team members as well as the instructors.
 The trello board must have 3 minimum cards: `To Do`, `Doing`, and `Done`.
-You will post the link to your Trello Board to your Team Channel
+You will post the link to your Trello Board to your Team Channel.

+You will also create:

+1. ERD of your Database Schema

+1. A snapshot of wireframes for each view of the application.

 1. Diagram your component architecture.
 Clearly define how components will interact, including how state and props will flow.
 This visual representation will help your team better understand the structure of your application.

 <img src="purple-matrix.png" width="400" height="250">

 <sub>Shoutout Purple Cobras CodeRhythm</sub>

+### Github requirements

+1. Your team should be working on branches.
+1. Teams should commit and push several times daily (we will monitor the repo commits).
+1. Use the clone and branch method as a team on Github.
+1. No hot fixes on the main branch without consulting a coach!

 ### Part Three: The Application